-Financial Highlights
+Consolidated Financial Highlights

-The financial highlights information presented for the Fund includes the financial history of the predecessor fund, which was reorganized into the Fund after the close of business on May 24, 2019.
-The financial highlights show the Fund's and predecessor fund's financial history for the past five fiscal years or, if shorter, the applicable period of operations since the inception of the class of shares.
-The financial highlights table is intended to help you understand the Fund's and the predecessor fund's financial results for a single Fund share.
+The consolidated financial highlights information presented for the Fund includes the financial history of the predecessor fund, which was reorganized into the Fund after the close of business on May 24, 2019.
+The consolidated financial highlights show the Fund's and predecessor fund's financial history for the past five fiscal years or, if shorter, the applicable period of operations since the inception of the Fund or predecessor fund or class of Fund or predecessor fund shares.
+The consolidated financial highlights table is intended to help you understand the Fund's and the predecessor fund's financial performance.
+Certain information reflects financial results for a single Fund share.

 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund or predecessor fund (assuming reinvestment of all dividends and distributions).
 The information for the fiscal years ended after May 24, 2019 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's annual report, which is available upon request.
 The information for fiscal years ended prior to May 24, 2019 has been audited by the predecessor fund's auditor.
+Effective October 31, 2019, the Fund changed its fiscal year end from September 30 to October 31.